weecology/lab-manual/content/docs/professional-development/selecting-scientific-tools.md

 ---
 title: Selecting Scientific Tools
 type: book
+summary: >
+  There is a universe of computational and other scientific tools out there.
+How do you pick which ones to use?
 ---

 This page started as a lab meeting discussion of how to choose among different options for scientific tools (mostly focused on programming).